MORE EVENTS & Projects

 Secret Agent Summer Camp

 Thanks to a generous donation from the Chicago Bulls, many of our Kids Rank families were able to attend home games against the Oklahoma City Thunder and the Cleveland Caveliers.
 Win or lose, we love events that allow us to get all of our families together!

 Chicago Bulls Game

-Last December, our Pride Members earned their Ribbons of Independence and were pinned by their Pride Leaders in a ceremony designed to mirror what their parents may have experienced receiving their own achievements.
+Our Pride Members earned their Ribbons of Endurance and were pinned by their Pride Leaders in a ceremony designed to mirror what their parents may have experienced receiving their own achievements.
+The ceremony was the culmination of two months of working toward physical fitness goals and talking about the mental endurance of military kids.
 It was a great week of celebration attended by lots of proud parents and siblings!

 Military children will often move outside the normal school year calendar.To help these children feel valued and recognized, we are collecting items to be given out when a family moves to or from the community

 These Welcome and Farewell Kits will be shared with schools and partners to make sure that military children entering and leaving our communities feel a sense of belonging.